 - 0.20% base rewards rate

-- Can’t-lose lottery system to win additional cash prizes
+- Can’t-lose sweepstakes to win additional cash prizes

 Yotta Savings Details